SycuroLab/Thika-Pilot-AGYW-Repository/README.md

 * thika_pheatmap.R - Generates the heatmap figure using pheatmap.
 Performs Bray-curtis distance and "ward.D2" for heirarchial clustering with hclust function.

-* thika_stacked_barplot.R - Generates the stacked bar plot using the metaphlan3 data.
+* thika_stacked_barplot.R - Generates the stacked bar plot using the metaphlan3 relative abundance data.

 ## 2. Supplementary files